markisrt4/mrtechforge.github.io/guides/digital-security/life-without-google.md

 ## 📍 2.
 Location Tracking Is Built In

-Google has been caught storing location data **even when “Location History” was off**.
+Google has been caught storing location data **even when "Location History" was off**.
 Your phone becomes a timeline of your:

 - Home